moromis/SudokuGenerator/README.md

 # SudokuGenerator

-A program intended to generate a sudoku board, with expected functionality to print a solvable board and a solution.
+A program intended to generate a sudoku board, with expected functionality to printSolvedBoard a solvable board and a solution.

 Currently limited to 9x9.